kmadac/kmadac.github.io/_posts/2013-12-07-no-proxy-in-requests.md

 `http_proxy` environment variable is used to specify http proxy server where we would like to send all http requests.
 `no_proxy` is used to make exceptions and specify, which domains or IP addresses should be reached directly.

 Unfortunately, implementation of most of software/libraries (wget, curl, httplib2, requests) is not able to parse network/mask format in no_proxy variable and exclude whole subnet.
-It is also not possible to use any other format like asterisks or zeros, because there is no other logic behind.
+It is also not possible to use any other format like asterisks or zeros.
 This causes Forbidden errors when accessing API from users python script or by `nova`/`glance`/`keystone`/`neutron` client.

-All clients but `neutron` uses [requests][1] library.
+All openstack clients except `neutron` uses [requests][1] library.
 Hopefully it'll change in near future, because I just [implemented](https://github.com/kennethreitz/requests/commits?author=kmadac "kmadac no_proxy commits") possiblity to use IP subnets in no_proxy variable into requests module and it was successfully merged to master.

 Implementation checks whether http request is valid IP address.
 If yes, it loops through records in `no_proxy` variable and if record is subnet in CIDR format it checks whether IP in http request belongs to that subnet.
 If it does, request will be routed directly to http server.